Marlboro Rojo

 "Marlboro Rojo" is a song by American regional Mexican band Fuerza Regida.
 It was released on May 2, 2025, through Rancho Humilde, Street Mob and Sony Music Latin, as part of their ninth studio album 111xpantia.
 Written solely by Miguel Armenta, the song peaked at number 64 on the Billboard Hot 100, additionally peaking atop the US Hot Regional Mexican Songs and Mexico Songs charts.

 Background and composition

-In 2024, Fuerza Regida released their eighth studio album Pero No Te Enamores and a collaborative EP with Grupo Frontera, Mala Mía.
-Before the release of the latter, on November 2024, the band revealed to Rolling Stone en Español that they were working on new material, with lead singer Jesús Ortíz Paz stating that "Until December we have pure surprises".
+In 2024, Fuerza Regida released their eighth studio album, Pero No Te Enamores, and a collaborative EP with Grupo Frontera, Mala Mía.
+Before the release of the latter, in November 2024, the band revealed to Rolling Stone en Español that they were working on new material, with lead singer Jesús Ortíz Paz stating that "Until December we have pure surprises".

 On March 25, 2025, the band officially announced their ninth studio album, 111xpantia, and they released it on May 2, 2025, through Rancho Humilde, Street Mob and Sony Music Latin.
 Titled after the brand of cigarettes, Marlboro Red, the song is primarily influenced by Fuerza Regida's early norteño sound and uses reminiscent instrumentation from their 2018 song "Sigo Chambeando", relying on the usage of a tuba, charchetas and guitars.